Skip to content

 Segmented vs Turbo Blade

-A diamond blade is the finest instrument for slicing through strong materials like stone, porcelain, concrete, asphalt, and more.
+A diamond blade is the finest tool for cutting through strong materials like stone, porcelain, concrete, asphalt, and more.
 Even though diamond blades are referred to as cuts, they grind through materials.
 The blades are made of synthetic diamond particles combined with several powdered metals to form a solid bond.
 This composition combines a strong steel core to create a tough blade ideal for industrial and construction applications.

 In this article, we'll describe the many categories of diamond blades and offer some general advice for using each one.